codescape/bitvunit/readme.md

 ## Contributing

-This section holds information that helps developers to contribute to BitvUnit and add functionality, build the software or do some housekeeping.
+BitvUnit is open source and every contribution is welcome!
+This section holds information that helps you to contribute to BitvUnit and add functionality, build the software or do some housekeeping.

 ### Build latest version

-To build the latest version of the library checkout the sources and run `mvn install` on your local machine.
+To build the latest version of the library checkout the sources and run `mvn clean install` on your local machine.
 This will create and install the latest version of the library to your local maven repository.

 ### Implement new rules